toharifqi/InstaGeram/README.md

 #### What is this?
 InstaGeram is an instagram parody app.
-It has similar main features with Instagram.
+It has similar basic features with Instagram.
 This app was created during my free time, feel free to explore an fork the repo 😉

 #### Stuffs I implemented in this app
 - Clean architecture (without usecases this time)